THE TIDY FAMILY

 A modern family

 Although we have no census data for the period the Tidys lived at Bell House we can assume that Harman gathered his extended family around him as he did wherever he lived.
 When he lived in Chester Terrace his mother and sister lived there too and the house in Bengeo was the home of many Tidys and Robsons.
 On the 1891 census Emma’s daughter, also called Emma, living with them with her son.
-On the census, the Tidys did not describe any relative as ‘step’ but simply as son, daughter etc; a modern way of looking at their ‘blended’ family.
+The Tidys did not describe any relative as ‘step’ but simply as son, daughter etc; a modern way of looking at their ‘blended’ family.
 Of the older family members, who knew each other but had not grown up together, a Robson son married a Tidy daughter and a Robson daughter married a Tidy son.

 The Tidys were a family that produced sons.
 Harman was one of six sons and he himself had four sons: Edwin, Sidney, Frank and Edgar but he had the grief of burying two of them.
 Edwin, was a solicitor and died aged 32 and Sidney was a farmer and died aged 27, both were unmarried.
 Frank became a stockbroker and married Emma’s daughter Mary, Edgar married Rose May Berridge, fought in the Boer War and then became a solicitor; he died in 1923.
 Of Harman’s daughters, Ada Louise married Emma’s son, Christopher Robson while Lucie Maud married Sydney Worssell Harrington, the son of a corn merchant who lived near the Tidy’s country house in Hertforshire.
 While Tidys and Robsons intermarrying might seem odd to our eyes we should remember that they were not blood-related and the matches would have been considered excellent by Victorian standards: the families knew each other and lived near each other both in London and in the country and they were in the same line of business.